CogComNeuroSci/PieterV_public/Model_Meta/Analyses_scripts/README.md

 Additionally, it performs the linear mixed model regressions.

 And it provides code to make all plots that are provided in the paper.

 ___

+## LearningCurves.R

+Provides code to make some descriptive (mean accuracy) plots for the empirical datasets as well as model fit.
+Most of these figures are shown in the supplementary materials but some data is also shown in Figure 2 of the manuscript

+___

 ## Recovery_analyses.R